Table of Contents

-In addition to behavioral interventions, over the counter medications, and prescription medications, there are other anxiety treatment aids available.
+In addition to behavioral interventions, over-the-counter medications, and prescription medications, there are other anxiety treatment aids available.
 Things like the Thunder Shirt or alternative anxiety vests, the Soothing heartbeat puppy, pheromone pads and calming collars, etc.

-We tried a few of these options when we sought a way to reduce Jet’s anxiety and I will include some of them in our dog anxiety medication over the counter list noted below because they were purchased over the counter as alternative treatment options and some proved to be quite useful.
+We tried a few of these options when we sought a way to reduce Jet’s anxiety, and I will include some of them in our dog anxiety medication over-the-counter list noted below because they were purchased over-the-counter as alternative treatment options, and some proved to be quite useful.

 Best Dog Anxiety Medication Over the Counter

-Below are some of the better over the counter anxiety medications that we tried for canine anxiety and our experiences with each.
+Below are some of the better over-the-counter anxiety medications that we tried for canine anxiety and our experiences with each.

 1. Shen Calmer

 Shen Calmer was first recommended to us by a holistic veterinarian who had been recommending it for anxious pets for many years.
-Trusting his experience, we opted to give it a try too.
+Trusting his experience, we opted to give it a try, too.

 Shen Calmer is made from a blend of herbs that have been approved for use in cats and dogs.
-Although it’s not a particularly potent mixture of herbs, with regular use they build up in your pet’s system over time for a stronger effect.
+Although it’s not a particularly potent mixture of herbs, with regular use, they build up in your pet’s system over time for a stronger effect.

-What we really liked about Shen Calmer is that the active ingredients are veterinary trusted by holistic veterinarians and herbalists around the world.
+What we really liked about Shen Calmer is that the active ingredients are veterinary and trusted by holistic veterinarians and herbalists around the world.
 The capsule and tablet formulas are also both easy to slip into your dog’s daily diet.
 What we loved best about the Shen Calmer, however, was that it had a calming effect on anxious behavior without the sedating effect that other more potent anxiety solutions have.

 While we found Shen Calmer to be beneficial when it came to taking the edge off (read: reducing symptoms but not eliminating them) in a severely anxious dog, there was one side effect that we could have lived without – GAS!
-We’re not talking about those cute little “toots”, we’re talking about full-blown toxic gas for a full 24 hours after taking.
+We’re not talking about those cute little “toots”.
+We’re talking about full-blown toxic gas for a full 24 hours after taking.